 - If you will be unable to take the exam with other STAT 1350 students at the times we have designated on campus or during our scheduled make-up times, we can attempt to make other arrangements for you to take the exams, either in Dr. Everson's office or at the campus testing center.
 The Ohio State University (OSU) Testing Center (http://registrar.osu.edu/testing/) is an acceptable proctoring site, and offers appointments Monday-Friday 8a.m. to 5 p.m.
 If you need to take the exam in a different location away from the OSU campus, there may be proctoring fees.
 Please contact Dr. Everson immediately to begin making preparations for exams if this will be an issue. - All exams are closed book.
-For each exam, students may use one 8.5 x 11 inch page of notes (front and back, typed or handwritten).
+For each exam, students may use one 8.5 inch x 11inch page of notes (front and back, typed or handwritten).
 You will also need a calculator for the exams.
-Each exam will consist predominantly of multiple-choice questions similar to the types of questions you will work through as part of homework assignments; there will also be a few short-answer questions similar to the types of examples and problems that appear in lectures, lab activities, or review problem sets. - Devices such as cell phones and/or watches with calculator and communication capabilities are not allowed.
+Each exam will consist predominantly of multiple-choice questions similar to the types of questions you will work through as part of homework assignments; there will also be a few short-answer questions similar to the types of examples and problems that appear in lectures or lab activities. - Devices such as cell phones and/or watches with calculator and communication capabilities are not allowed.
 Devices such as iPods, iPads, and laptops are also prohibited at the exam.
 You should only have access to writing tools, a calculator, and your notes during each exam! - If you are late to an exam, had the wrong day on your schedule, or missed the exam for any unexcused reason, you might not be allowed to make it up and will receive a zero.
 Any missed exams with no communication to us within 24 hours (except for extreme emergencies) will receive a 0.
 If you have an emergency and are going to miss an exam, please notify Dr. Everson as soon as possible so arrangements can be made.
 Please also have documentation (doctor's note, etc.) as to why you missed the exam.
-Your documentation must be approved prior to your being allowed to take a make-up exam. - Although fewer chapters are covered on the final exam, the final exam is often much more challenging for our students than the midterm exam, largely because the material gets more challenging as we go along in the course, and the final exam will count more toward your course grade than the midterm exam.
+Your documentation must be approved prior to your being allowed to take a make-up exam. - Although fewer chapters are covered on the final exam, the final exam is often much more challenging for our students than the midterm exam, largely because the material gets more challenging as we go along in the course.
 Please keep this in mind as you prepare for the final exam.